MicrosoftDocs/ai-builder/ai-builder-docs/byom-for-your-prompts.md

 After you create an agent, add a topic to it.

 1. In Copilot Studio, select **Topics** > **Add a topic**.
 1. Specify a trigger for your topic.
+(Learn more in [Add an event trigger](/microsoft-copilot-studio/authoring-trigger-event)).

 1. To add a node, select the plus sign (**+**).
 1. To add a prompt, select **Add an action** > **New prompt**.